zepedae/coyote-survival-analysis/README.md

 ### Files
-Data used in this study is the property of the Urban Coyote Research Project and cannot be shared here.
+Data used in this study are the property of the Urban Coyote Research Project and cannot be shared here.
 Below are descriptions of each file for those looking to recreate the analysis with their own data.